Face – Nose Surgery (Rhinoplasty) Detail Pageadmin2018-09-03T22:07:00+00:00

 If you have nasal packing, it will be removed after a few days and you’ll feel much more comfortable.
 By the end of one or occasionally, two weeks, all dressings, splints, and stitches will be removed.

-Getting Back to Normal After Your Nose Surgery
+Getting Back to Normal After Your Rhinoplasty Nose Surgery

 Most rhinoplasty patients are up and about within two days, and able to return to school or sedentary work a week or so following surgery.
 It will be several weeks, however, before you’re entirely up to speed.

 Dr. Obi will give you more specific guidelines for gradually resuming your normal activities.
-They’re likely to include these suggestions: Avoid strenuous activity (jogging, swimming, bending, sexual relations, and any activity that increases your blood pressure) for two to three weeks.
+They’re likely to include these suggestions such as: Avoid strenuous activity (jogging, swimming, bending, sexual relations, and any activity that increases your blood pressure) for two to three weeks.
 And to avoid hitting or rubbing your nose, or getting it sunburned for eight weeks.
 Be gentle when washing your face and hair or using cosmetics.
+Your nose is a flexible part of your body and while it is healing, you’ll have to be careful.

 You can wear contact lenses as soon as you feel like it, but wearing glasses is not recommended until Dr. Obi gives you the all-clear.
 Once the splint is off, glasses will have to be taped to your forehead or propped on your cheeks and kept from applying any weight to your nose for six to seven weeks, until your nose is completely healed.